b2ihealthcare/snow-owl/README.md

     * Maintains multiple versions (including unpublished and published) for each terminology artifact and provides APIs to access them all
     * Independent work branches offer work-in-process isolation, external business workflow integration and team collaboration
 * SNOMED CT and others
-    * Full SNOMED CT terminology support (full RF2 support, ECL v1.3, Reference Sets, OWL 2 EL/DL support)
+    * Full SNOMED CT terminology support (full RF2 support, ECL v1.3, Reference Sets, OWL 2 EL/DL support, experimental Query Language)
     * With its modular design, the server can maintain multiple terminologies (including local codes, mapping sets, value sets)
 * Various set of APIs
-    * HTTP RESTful API
+    * SNOMED CT API (RESTful and native JAVA API)
     * FHIR API
-    * Native Java API
+    * CIS API
 * Highly extensible and configurable
     * Simple to use plug-in system makes it easy to develop and add new terminology tooling/API or any other functionality
 * Built on top of [Elasticsearch](https://www.elastic.co/products/elasticsearch) (highly scalable, distributed, open source search engine)